AudioMuse-AI - Let the choice happen, the open-source way

 1. Audio Loading & Preprocessing:

-* Tracks are first downloaded from your Jellyfin library to a temporary local directory.
-Essentia's MonoLoader
+* Tracks are first downloaded from your Jellyfin or Navidrome library to a temporary local directory.
+Librosa is used then to load the audio.

 -

-Core Feature Extraction (Essentia):
+Core Feature Extraction (Librosa):

 - Tempo: The